alboe-development/alboe/README.md

 ## Requirements

-This project has the following requirements:
+This project has the following platform requirements:

 * **Node** *v18*
 * **NPM** *v8*